abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 or something similar at the top of your head.
 If you were dangling from that string, how would the spine and the shoulders line up?
 It would all be arranged quite neatly, nice and straight.
 There would be a balance there.
-That sense of an upright posture is one of comfort and ease as you continue to relax.
+The sense of an upright posture is one of comfort and ease as you continue to relax.

 The core is the breathing.
 As you breathe in, allow the breath energy to suffuse the body.
 The breath comes in, suffusing the body with the